Arch of Constantineby Rich Brunn while serving as a Roman history professor at St. Stephen's high school in Rome, 2003-2004.

 Even though the Milvian Bridge was at the end of a no longer than two mile direct route north from the Forum, right along Rome’s 2nd oldest road known as the Via Flaminia from 221 BC, Constantine most likely had no need to go down it in order to “take over the city after Maxentius died.”
 Especially in civil wars involving rival Caesar’s, the reason that he would have had no need to do that, was that once the enemy Caesar was dead, there wasn’t really all that much hope of resistance, and there was really only one clear choice for who would then be the supreme ruler, the victorious Caesar.

-To the right is the exact inscription found on the arch (including spaces which are not present) with my own personal translation that I underlined and highlighted appropriately so it may be easier to follow exactly what English words are associated with the exact Latin words:
+Above is the exact inscription found on the arch (including spaces which are not present) with my own personal translation that I underlined and highlighted appropriately so it may be easier to follow exactly what English words are associated with the exact Latin words:

 Going along with these God’s on his arch is the recurrent theme of the Emperors beneficence, showing scenes of the emperors “Triumphal Entrance” into Rome and the emperors “Distribution of Gifts”.
 These things not only showed Constantine’s own qualities of generosity and physical experience, but he also managed to unite them with the monuments and therefore, the very lives of some of the most loved emperors of the past, from in fact the “Golden Age” of Rome mentioned above.